 NOTE: This is the post that started it all.
-It uses the analogy of super powers to discuss speaking techniques.
-It was first posted on my “The Secrets of Public Speaking” blog, which has not been folded into this blog.
+It uses the analogy of superpowers to discuss speaking techniques.
+It was first posted on my “The Secrets of Public Speaking” blog, which has now been folded into this blog.

 Imagine if public speakers were super-heroes.
 What would their powers be?
 If I were to describe the powers of Public Speaking Woman or Orator Man, this is how I would do it.

 Sincerity is a great element in public speaking.
 No other part of the body can show it better than the eyes.
 When Public Speaking Woman speaks in front of people, she looks at them and makes eye contact with several people in the room.
 This way she helps establish rapport with her audience and shows them that she is honest about what she is sharing with them.

 Not all people are willing to listen that long.
 So, in order to retain their attention, Orator Man uses powerful visual aids.
 He shares charts, graphs, and illustrations that help him communicate his points.
 His visual aids are clear and uncluttered, and they always support what he is saying.